 4. cm.g/t and g/t figures will not back calculate due to variable densities in reef and waste rock.

-5. Mineral Resources are stated as inclusive of Ore Reserves.
+5. Mineral Resources are reported as total Mineral Resources and are not attributed.

-- 6. Mineral Resources are reported as total Mineral Resources and are not attributed. - 7.
-Discrepancy in summation may occur due to rounding.
+7. Discrepancy in summation may occur due to rounding.